-Instructions for Texas A&M Email (Neo) Account Deletion Candidates
+Instructions for Texas A&M Gmail Account Deletion Candidates

 Document ID 708

-When students or staff leave the University, it is customary that their Texas A&M Email (Neo) accounts expire after a certain grace period.
-For staff, Texas A&M Email (Neo) accounts and email forwarding are generally active for 6 months after departure.
+When students leave the University, it is customary that their Texas A&M Gmail accounts expire after a certain grace period.

-If you have been notified that all or part of your Texas A&M Email (Neo) account services are candidates for deletion, you may need to modify your email forwarding options, archive old email, or obtain a new email address.
-Click the links below to find out how.
+If you have been notified that all or part of your Texas A&M Gmail account services are candidates for deletion, you may need to modify your email forwarding options, archive old email, or obtain a new email address.

-- If you have just a few messages to keep and you have an email address active through an online service (like GMail or Yahoo!), you may forward these messages by hand.
+If you have just a few messages to keep and you have an email address active through an online service (like a personal Gmail or Yahoo!), you may forward these messages by hand.

 If you would like to download all of your messages to your computer and access them with an email client like Outlook or Thunderbird, you may setup a POP account to move your messages from the server and store them locally.